 In Europe, with the accelerating atrophy of traditional folk/rural cultures and the advancing of mass production, intangible cultural heritage got marginalised for a long time, which will be presented in the next modules of the course.
 At the same time, particular emphasis has been put on the protection and preservation of tangible heritage as historic monuments, architectural and archaeological heritage.
 Preserving them in their tangible form was believed to ensure that the heritage and the identity of the given community would not be lost.
 However, we already know that this approach has not been sufficient.
 By the late 1990s, the European institutions also learnt from the criticism of the second regime of cultural heritage, namely that it is not practical to construct and maintain rigid categories of tangible, natural and intangible heritage.
-Instead, an integrated and holistic approach of heritage.
-While the former heritage categories of the second regime (cultural, natural heritage, 'mixed' heritage) and of the third regime (tangible, intangible, cultural heritage, 'mixed' heritage) and of the role of heritage in our society and especially on how to protect, use and share it through heritage interpretation.
+Instead, an integrated and holistic approach of heritage is required that does not deal seperately with tangible and intangible cultural heritage.
+While the former heritage categories of the second regime (cultural, natural heritage, 'mixed' heritage) and of the third regime (tangible, intangible, cultural diversity) are still references, Europe started to focus on the role of heritage in our society and especially on how to protect, use and share it through heritage interpretation.